GEP-1713: ListenerSets - Standard Mechanism to Merge Multiple Gateways

 // SupportedKinds is the list indicating the Kinds supported by this

 // listener.
-This MUST represent the kinds an implementation supports for
+This MUST represent the kinds supported by an implementation for

 // that Listener configuration.